Caption: New Ramada construction, December 2013

-The renowned summit trail and popular trailhead parking area at Camelback Mountain's Echo Canyon Recreation Area is now closed through the fall for work on a major improvement project.
-Crews have begun demolition of the existing lot, pictured at right, as well as salvaging and boxing cactuses and plants for replanting later.
-Trail crews have begun work on the reroute trail.
+The renowned summit trail and popular trailhead parking area at Camelback Mountain's Echo Canyon Recreation Area is closed through the end of 2013 for work on a major improvement project.
+Crews are moving ahead on a trailhead expansion and improvement while trail crews are finishing up work on reroute the section of trail below the 1/4 mark saddle.

 For project improvement project updates and status by phone, please call 480-281-1506.

 View PHX11 City Update show on the Camelback Mountain project

 The improvement project, viewable in this trailhead design illustration, will:

 - Improve pedestrian safety through the addition of walkways throughout the parking area, providing a safety buffer for hikers approaching the area on foot, who in the old design had to approach on the roadway.

 - Improve vehicle and pedestrian safety at the park entrance through the addition of a roundabout at the park entrance.
 The roundabout will control vehicle speeds at the park entrance, making it safer for hikers crossing over to the trailhead and for vehicles entering the lot.